GerHobbelt/smhasher/README.md

   Hash functions are typically initialized with a random seed.
 But some seed values may lead to bad hash functions, regardless of the key.
-In the regular case with random seeds the probablity of such bad seeds is very low, like 2^32 or 2^64.
+In the regular case with random seeds the probability of such bad seeds is very low, like 2^32 or 2^64.
   A practical application needs to know if bad seeds exist and choose another one.
 See e.g. `mirhash_seed_init()` and `mirhash_bad_seeds()` in `Hashes.h`.